 Individual therapy can help you better understand the progression of Alzheimer’s disease, make plans for your future, and discuss strategies you can use to help with some of the symptoms you’re facing.

 Family therapy is the cornerstone of treatment for people who have Alzheimer’s as often family members will become caregivers when you are unable to live independently.
-Through family therapy, you’ll discuss plans for the future, help all involved process their emotions, and learn more about the idea of long-term placement when symptoms become too severe.
+Through family therapy at our center, you’ll discuss plans for the future, help all involved process their emotions, and learn more about the idea of long-term placement when symptoms become too severe.

-As Vantage Point of Northwest Arkansas is a holistic treatment facility, we include therapies designed to complement traditional approaches.
+As Vantage Point of Northwest Arkansas is a holistic treatment center, we include therapies designed to complement traditional approaches to Alzheimer’s disease treatment.
 These experiential methods include:

 - Expressive therapy